jignesh-jain/basic-calculator/README.md

 # Basic Calculator using Web SocketIO

 Designed and created a web app which logs calculations as they happen and shares those calculations with everyone connected to the app.

-The web app updates real-time calculations and displays a list of 10 recent calculations done by any user
+The web app updates real-time calculations and displays a list of 10 recent calculations done by any user connected to the app.

 ### Live Link to the deployed application